Catherine Russell (British actress)

-Catherine Russell (born 17 April 1965 in London) is a British stage, television and screen actress.
+Catherine Russell (born 17 April 1965) is a British stage, television and screen actress.

 Personal life

 Born as Catherine Smith, Russell's father was the actor Nicholas Smith, best known for playing Mr Rumbold in the BBC sitcom Are You Being Served.
 Her mother, Mary Smith, was a social worker.
 She is married to film producer Richard Holmes whose films include Waking Ned, The Ritual, God's Own Country and Eden Lake.
-They have two children: Samuel Holmes, who goes by the stage name Sam Russell, who is a stand up comedian and a founder member of the improvisational troupe "Shoot From the Hip" and Poppy Holmes, who is a singer/songwriter.
+They have two children: Sam Russell Holmes, a BBC Radio 4 comedy producer and improv comedian who co-founded the improvisational troupe Shoot from the Hip, and Poppy Holmes, a singer/songwriter.
 She trained at the Central School of Speech and Drama from 1983 to 1986 under George Hall.

 Theatre

-Russell's credits are extensive and varied including being nominated for an Ian Charleson Award for her performance in Chekhov's Three Sisters.
+Russell was nominated for an Ian Charleson Award for her performance in Chekhov's Three Sisters.
 She has played leads in the West End, at the National, the Royal Court, Soho Theatre, Chichester Festival Theatre, Lyric, Almeida Theatre, the Royal Exchange, Manchester and the Menier Chocolate Factory.